JNavith/tailwindcss-theme-variants/README.md

 ### Responsive variants
 Responsive variants let you distinguish the current breakpoint per theme, letting you say `lg:green-theme:border-green-200` to have a `green-200` border only when the breakpoint is `lg` (or larger) and the `green-theme` is active, for instance.

 ⚠️ Responsive variants are automatically generated whenever `responsive` is listed in the utility's `variants` in the Tailwind CSS configuration, **not** this plugin's configuration.
+Also, because this feature is provided by Tailwind CSS rather than this plugin, you have to specify `breakpoint:` **before** the `theme-name:` instead of after like in stacked variants).

 ```js
 const { tailwindcssThemeVariants } = require("tailwindcss-theme-variants");